Flintpop/UpdateGuardian/README.md

 - launch_infos.json
 - config.json

-Everything will be merged in config.json later on

-## Usage

-Work in progress.

-## Project Architecture

-Work in progress.

 ## Tests

 Unit tests are located in the "tests" folder.
 They are written using the unittest library.